joeykhouryy/data-roles-analysis-23-24/README.md

 - Some other useful analysis tools will not be collected nor covered in the analysis.
 ### 2.3 Is data ROCCC?
 ROCCC stands for Reliable, Original, Comprehensive, Current and Cited.
 It is used as a measurement for good data.
-- Reliable: Medium - 61 roles can be considered an adequate population.
+- Reliable: Medium/Low - 61 roles can be considered an adequate population.
 - Original: High - Primary data collected manually from several job portals.
 - Comprehensive: High - Data is very useful towards case study question
 - Current: High - Data is for 2023/2024